 A new report by the Children’s Commissioner for England has revealed that spending on speech and language therapy for children in need of speech and language therapy services (SLT) has fallen throughout the country.
-Children in need are subject to a postcode lottery, creating huge disparities across England of children who are receiving proper provisions.
+The report claims that “children in need are subject to a postcode [zipcode] lottery, creating huge disparities across England of children who are receiving proper provisions.”
 The report is the first of its kind, revealing data to show how much money local areas spend on SLT services.

 According to the report, £166m ($211 million) was spent by councils and clinical commissioning groups on SLT services in 2018/29, with £16.35 ($20) spent on each child in the top 25% of areas and 58p ($0.78) spent on each child in the bottom 25% of areas.